Talking turkey! How the Thanksgiving bird got its name (and then lent it to film flops) - NewsBreak

 Another definition found in the 1889 “Americanisms, Old & New” had “ talking turkey ” meaning “To use high-sounding words, when plain English would do equally well or better.”

-Those who study word histories are skeptical of stories like this, since most are invented after the fact.
-More likely, “talk turkey” came from pleasant conversation at Thanksgiving dinner, or maybe negotiations between Native Americans and European colonists over the cost of poultry.
+Those who study w ord histories are skeptical of stories like this since most are invented after the fact.
+More likely, “talk turkey” came from a pleasant conversation at Thanksgiving dinner, or maybe negotiations between Native Americans and European colonists over the cost of poultry.
 Whatever the origin, though, when we “talk turkey,” we’re engaging in the kind of straightforward, honest speech the scheming hunter denied his hunting partner.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0